Class Descriptions

 Honor and listen to your body.
 Customize poses to suit your unique body and feel free to skip a pose altogether, resting in Mountain Pose, Child’s Pose or Knees to Chest instead.

 Let go of negative self-talk and judgement.
 Imposing limiting thoughts on your abilities weakens the body.
-Instead, focus on the joy and discovery of movement.
+Instead, approach your practice with curiosity.
+Focus on the joy and discovery of movement.

 Set aside expectations.
 Focus on the preferences and needs of your present-day body.
-A pose that was accessible last week may not feel comfortable today and your approach to a pose may vary from one side of the body to the other.
+A pose that was accessible last week may not feel comfortable today.
+Also, your approach to a pose may vary from one side of the body to the other.

 Stay present with yourself.
 As thoughts of the past or the future pull your focus away, let your breathwork serve as an anchor, grounding you to the experience of the moment.